Want a steady stream of new furry patients coming into your practice — without all the guesswork?

 Like I mentioned, your Google listing also ties in to Google Maps.

-When someone uses Google Maps to search for a local vet (HIGHLY likely!!), your correct and updated information on the internet in general (including Google My Business) will enable your ranking in Google Maps to be higher than those (meaning, your competitors) who don’t take the time…
+When someone uses Google Maps to search for a local vet (HIGHLY likely!!), your correct and updated information on the internet in general (including Google Business Profile) will enable your ranking in Google Maps to be higher than those (meaning, your competitors) who don’t take the time…

 So make sure your contact information is correct on these websites too: